 Our right to form a union is legally protected by the New Mexico Public Employees Bargaining Act.
-Before we can begin bargaining with the university, we must first have our union certified through the following process:
+Before we began bargaining with the university, our union was certified through the following processes:

-Our first step is to prepare a petition for submission to the UNM Labor Management Relations Board (LMRB), the local board allowed under New Mexico law to govern labor relations for employees of the university.
-We are required to provide evidence that at least 30% of the faculty desire to be represented by our union.
+Our first step was to prepare a petition for submission to the UNM Labor Management Relations Board (LMRB), the local board allowed under New Mexico law to govern labor relations for employees of the university.
+We were required to provide evidence that at least 30% of the faculty desired to be represented by our union.
 A common method for gathering this evidence is to collect authorization cards from faculty.

-We will submit the petition and authorization cards to the LMRB.
-The university also receives a copy of the petition, but the authorization cards remain confidential and are only reported to the university in aggregate.
+We submitted the petition and authorization cards to the LMRB.
+The university also received a copy of the petition, but the authorization cards remained confidential and were only reported to the university in aggregate.

 - University reviews petition

-At this point, the university could decide to recognize our union voluntarily.
-We would then proceed directly to collective bargaining!
+At this point, the university could have decided to recognize our union voluntarily.
+If they chose this, we would have then proceeded directly to collective bargaining!

-If the university does not decide to recognize our union voluntarily, the petition will continue to the LMRB review process.
-Any questions raised are resolved by the LMRB, either by working with the pertinent parties or through a hearing process.
+Since the university chose not to decide to recognize our union voluntarily, the petition continued to the LMRB review process.
+Any questions raised were resolved by the LMRB, either by working with the pertinent parties or through a hearing process.

-When the LMRB has finished reviewing the petition and all questions have been resolved, an election will be scheduled.
-Should a majority of voters vote yes, our union will be certified.
-At this point, we will initiate bargaining with the employer and enjoy the full protections that exist under New Mexico labor law.
+When the LMRB finished reviewing the petition and all questions were resolved, an election was scheduled for October 15 and 15, 2019.
+A majority of voters voted yes, and our union was certified.
+At that point, we initiated bargaining with the employer and faculty will begin to enjoy the full protections that exist under New Mexico labor law.

 After our election was held in October 2019, we began building the structure and organizational capacity required to sustain our union well beyond certification.
 The exact internal structure of our union may take a number of forms, though typically faculty unions set up committees and workgroups.
 We will continue to increase support and to develop new leaders before, during, and after the certification process.